-In addition to information from operating reactors, the ISOE database contains dose data from 81 reactors which are shut down or in some stage of decommissioning.
+In addition to information from operating reactors, the ISOE database contains dose data from 99 reactors which are shutdown or in some stage of decommissioning.
 As these reactor units are generally of different type and size, and at different phases of their decommissioning programmes, it is difficult to identify clear dose trends.
 However, work continued in 2014 to improve the data collection for such reactors in order to facilitate better benchmarking.
+Details on occupational dose trends for operating reactors, and reactors undergoing decommissioning are provided in Section 2 of the report.